chains-project/dirty-waters/README.md

 ```

 This run will only check for dependencies with no link to source code repositories and dependencies with no tag/commit sha for release.

+For **differential analysis**, it is currently not possible to specify individual checks -- all checks will be performed.

 ### Notes